Mabel Oboh

-Mabel Akomu Oboh popularly known as Mabel Oboh (born 18 April) is a Nigerian broadcaster, actress, film producer and founder Mabeloboh Center For Save Our Stars (MOCSOS).
+Mabel Akomu Oboh, popularly known as Mabel Oboh is a Nigerian broadcaster, actress, film producer and founder Mabeloboh Center For Save Our Stars (MOCSOS).
 She is the first television film independent producer/director and the second female soap opera producer in Nigeria with her drama series titled Victims that later became a network productions in the '80s on Nigerian Television Authority.

 Early life

-Mabel hails from Edo State, Nigeria.
-She was born in Lagos on 18 April, into the family of the late Major Humphrey Etafo Oboh and the late Mrs Comfort Oboh.
+Mabel Oboh hails from Edo State, Nigeria.
+She was born in Lagos into the family of the late Major Humphrey Etafo Oboh and the late Mrs Comfort Oboh.
 She is an alumna of Buckinghamshire New University where she had her degree in Criminology.